Skip advert

 Advertisement - Article continues below

-Ford claims the latest Mustang is a lot sharper and more sport-car-focused than before.
-There’s a mechanical limited-slip differential which helps to put all that power down through the rear wheels.
-The Mustang feels incredibly agile through the corners thanks to its brilliant brakes and sharp, precise steering that feels well-weighted, although to begin with its large size and heavy weight can take a bit of getting used to.
+Ford claims the latest Mustang is a lot sharper and more sport-car-focused than before, and we’d agree.
+There’s a mechanical limited-slip differential which helps to put all that power down through the rear wheels, while the suspension strikes just the right balance between composure and comfort.
+The Mustang feels incredibly agile through the corners thanks to its brilliant brakes and sharp, precise steering that feels well-weighted, although its large size and heavy weight can take a bit of getting used to initially.

-Unlike many other modern cars, the Mustang is still offered with the choice of a six-speed manual or 10-speed automatic gearbox.
-While the automatic does shift more quickly, we’d recommend keen drivers go for the manual, which makes for a more involving driving experience.
+Unlike many other modern cars, including the Alpine, the Mustang is still offered with a six-speed manual gearbox as standard.
+While the optional 10-speed automatic does shift more quickly, we’d recommend keen drivers go for the manual, which makes for a more involving driving experience.
+Dark Horse models get an upgraded six-speed manual gearbox built by Tremec, which Ford claims is more durable when driven hard on a race track.

-While the convertible is a nice option when the weather’s nice, we’d recommend going for the Fastback couple because it makes the car much stiffer and better to drive as a result.
+While the convertible is a nice option when the weather’s nice, we’d recommend going for the Fastback coupe because it makes the car much stiffer and better to drive as a result.

 Petrol models